Red Symons: Television career

 In 1985, Symons guest-starred in Neighbours as criminal Gordon Miller, Terry Robinson's ex-husband.

 Throughout the 1980s and 1990s, he combined his on-air role on Hey Hey It's Saturday (also playing in the house band) with composing for various film and television shows (such as Blue Heelers) and jingle-writing.

 Between 1992 and 1995, he played the role of the narrator in The Rocky Horror Show, touring Australia and Singapore.

-In 2000, he appeared on the Australian version of Who Wants to Be a Millionaire? and became the first Australian celebrity to reach the $500,000 question, however he lost $218,000 after answering that Benvenuto Cellini was an architect and not a sculptor, going away with $16,000 for his chosen charity and $16,000 for his home viewer.
+In 2003, he appeared on the Australian version of Who Wants to Be a Millionaire? and became the first Australian celebrity to reach the $500,000 question; however, he lost $218,000 after failing to answer that Benvenuto Cellini was an architect and not a sculptor, going away with $16,000 for his chosen charity and $16,000 for his home viewer.

 Between 2001 and 2011, Symons appeared in advertisements for Thrifty-Link Hardware.

 In February 2002, he hosted the Nine Network show Shafted, which was cancelled in April the same year.
 Later in 2002, he was a contestant on Celebrity Big Brother.

 Symons' on-camera persona is a sarcastic killjoy, a role he apparently adopted through his appearance as third judge on 'Red Faces'.
 On Test Australia: The National IQ Test he scored higher than any of the other celebrities with an IQ of 131.

 In October 2005, Symons together with his wife, Elly, competed in and won the 'Celebrity Couples Great Temptation' with Elly answering all the questions in the fast money round during the grand final.
 He also competed in Network Ten's Australia's Brainiest Comedian the following month, in which he came third.

 In 2007, he signed with Channel Seven to be a judge on Australia's Got Talent along with Dannii Minogue and Tom Burlinson.
 He remained on the show until 2009 and was replaced by Brian McFadden.

 In August 2008, Symons participated on a celebrity edition of Deal or No Deal, on which he won $4,000 for a home viewer.
 He was also a regular member of the brains trust on ABC TV's The Einstein Factor.

-In 2009, Symons appeared on the two high-rating Hey Hey Reunion Specials, and in 2010, returned to the 20-episode airing of Hey Hey It's Saturday.
+In 2009, Symons appeared on the two Hey Hey Reunion Specials, and in 2010, returned to the 20-episode airing of Hey Hey It's Saturday.

 He appeared on Who Wants to Be a Millionaire? again in February 2021 and won $1,000 after missing his tenth question, this time saying that the word 'entrepreneur' came from the French for 'present yourselves', rather than 'rendezvous'.